survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 Even though the idea does not sound that special, there is a technical cost involved, and you can find sharp corners.
 The approach was popularized by React.
 Since then frameworks encapsulating the tricky bits, such as [Next.js](https://www.npmjs.com/package/next), have appeared. [isomorphic-webpack](https://www.npmjs.com/package/isomorphic-webpack) is a good example of a solution designed on top of webpack.

 To demonstrate SSR, you can use webpack to compile a client-side build that then gets picked up by a server that renders it using React following the principle.
-Demonstration like this is enough to understand how it works and also where the problems begin.
+This is enough to understand how it works and also where the problems begin.

 ## Setting Up Babel with React